HazemTech365/PowerMenu/README.md

 ## 💻 System Requirements

-- Windows 11, 10, or 8
+- Windows 8, 10, or 11
-- UEFI recommended for firmware options
+- UEFI firmware recommended for firmware-related options
-- Admin rights for Safe Mode and advanced reboot options
+- Administrator rights required for Safe Mode and advanced reboot options

 ---